For years, Don and I have been intrigued with the Alsatian town of Castroville. The European-style village was established by 27 people in 1844.

 March 24, I Think?

-I studied the little date thingy, while the host typed into the computer.
-They did have one of those.
+I studied the ancient date thingy, while the host checked me in, on a modern computer.
 I wondered if that metal calendar had been there since the Victorian hotel opened, in 1901.

 Probably not.
-The resort hotel only had a brief heyday.
-It closed after 22 years.
-Then after about 7 decades of sitting empty, a couple from Austin purchased.
+The resort hotel closed down after a brief heyday of 22 years.
+It sat empty for about 7 decades, before a couple from Austin purchased.
 They renovated and opened, in the 1990's.

 The hotel offered some cabins, as well guest rooms in the main hotel.
 I knew our poor host wanted to go home, but I asked if I could take a peek first.

-She graciously put on a mask and took me through to the back of the hotel, so I could see a room.
+She graciously put on a mask and I followed her out the back door.
 The one story room on the far right, held the Antlers Suite.
 I took one peek and said it would be fine.

-After grabbing Don and our bags, we rolled our suitcases over the brick, to our cute little entrance with screened door AND screened transom, plus our own porch table.
+After grabbing Don and our bags, we rolled our suitcases over the brick, to our cute little entrance with screened door AND screened transom, plus our own little sitting area,

 There was only one other couple staying in the hotel.
-They were upstairs and the opposite end.
-Yay for isolation!
+They were upstairs and at the opposite end.
+Yay for isolation during a pandemic... or anytime.

 After dropping off the bags, I just had to peek at the other side of our building.
 What a treat to have windows on 3 sides of our suite.

 Our suite had about 8 windows and 2 doors.
-I wondered what was with that below ground room. ?
+I wondered what was with that low building.
+It looked like it was sunken into the ground.

 We had tons of space for our one night stay.
 High ceilings, woodwork and wood floors, made it feel like a 120-year-old hotel.